getPopsure/engineer-challenge/Readme.md

 - If you had more time, what other things you would like to do?
 - Do you have any feedback regarding this coding challenge?

-  _Is the initial setup working?, is something missing?, or any other comment_
+  _Is the initial setup working?, is something missing?, any other comments?_